-There's a wonderful feeling of unity, of togetherness, to Rezzed, the three-day games show organised by EGX and held at London's two-level Tobacco Dock space.
-In my head, it's a show for the smaller, usually independently made video games – a space where the most out-there ideas coexist with others of a more knowingly commercial slant.
-But it finds space, too, for mainstream-aimed productions, and sits them beside the madcap creations with no bias as to what's the "bigger deal".
+There's a wonderful feeling of unity, of togetherness, to Rezzed, the three-day games show organized by EGX and held at London's two-level Tobacco Dock space.
+In my head, it's a show for the smaller, usually independently made video games—a space where the most out-there ideas coexist with others of a more knowingly commercial slant.
+But it finds space, too, for mainstream-aimed productions, and sits them beside the madcap creations with no bias as to what's the "bigger deal."

-So, a once-around-the-block will see the average punter's attention grabbed by a buffet of tempting interactive experiences.
-There's PlayStation VR over there, with a host of titles being showcased; Dark Souls III and Just Cause 3 have rooms of their own; the SEGA-sponsored Leftfield Collection, where some stunningly singular games have settled for the duration; and an area full from wall to wall with indie video games and cardboard distractions, a melting pot of pixels and paper.
-It's a rush, walking around the show, absorbing all the colours and sounds, seeing the smiles on faces as a game does something totally unexpected – or, totally delivers on anticipation, in powerfully vivid fashion.
+So a once-around-the-block will see the average punter's attention grabbed by a buffet of tempting interactive experiences.
+There's PlayStation VR over there, with a host of titles being showcased; Dark Souls III and Just Cause 3 have rooms of their own; the SEGA-sponsored Leftfield Collection, where some stunningly singular games have settled for the duration; and an area full from wall to wall of indie video games and cardboard distractions, a melting pot of pixels and paper.
+It's a rush, walking around the show, absorbing all the colors and sounds, seeing the smiles on faces as a game does something totally unexpected—or, totally delivers on anticipation, in powerfully vivid fashion.

 There's no one theme that ties all of these titles together, no overarching narrative to each year's Rezzed.
-It's just a show, like many others, albeit smaller, more welcoming, easier on the eardrums on account of not being held inside a gigantic hanger-type space.
-But if forced to nominate one on account of what I see on a busy Saturday afternoon's prowling, I'd lean towards sharing, specifically with others breathing the same air as you.
-The biggest draws – Dark Souls III, the various VR set-ups – might be isolating, single-player pursuits; but head into the middle of the main indie area and all around are cables twisted with each other, pads divvied out between same-game competitors.
+It's just a show, like many others, albeit smaller, more welcoming, and easier on the eardrums on account of not being held inside a gigantic hanger-type space.
+But if forced to nominate one on account of what I see on a busy Saturday afternoon's prowling, I'd lean toward sharing, specifically with others breathing the same air as you.
+The biggest draws—Dark Souls III, the various VR setups—might be isolating, single-player pursuits, but head into the middle of the main indie area, and all around are cables twisted with one another, pads divvied out between same-game competitors.

 One such title is Super Arcade Football, which looks like the bastard offspring of Sensible and Microprose Soccer, two 16bit kicking simulators that I spent way too much time with.
 The ball is large, the players bright, and the slide tackles almost always result in at least a booking.
 It's a little rough at the moment, with lengthy delays between fouls and restarts as one of the tiny outfields runs offscreen to retrieve the ball, and the aftertouch isn't as enjoyably exaggerated as the game's spiritual predecessors.
 But played beside one of the guys actually making the thing, at London's Outofthebit, Super Arcade Football is a raw thrill of shrieked disbelief at refereeing decisions and hoots of victory when a match-winning golden goal is rifled into the net.
 That's by me, by the way.
 I beat one of the game's makers.
 I probably deserve some sort of prize.

-The local co-op glee is infectious, and at every turn friends are lording it over each other, scoring bragging rights on brand-new games.
-Stikbold!, by Danish studio Game Swing, is an appealingly aesthetically backwards dodgeball "adventure" for up to four players at a time, out now on PC and consoles, where colourful arenas can be invaded by obstacles, animals and camper vans.
+The local co-op glee is infectious, and at every turn, friends are lording it over one another, scoring bragging rights on brand-new games.
+Stikbold!, by Danish studio Game Swing, is an appealingly aesthetically backward dodgeball "adventure" for up to four players at a time, out now on PC and consoles, where colorful arenas can be invaded by obstacles, animals, and camper vans.
 Black and White Bushido by Ground Shatter pits rival samurai warriors against each other, either one on one or two on two, across 2D stages bathed in bright whites and pitch blacks.
 Match the shade of your avatar to the corresponding background to play stealthy, or go on the attack outside of such safety.
 Ghost Town Games' Overcooked might well be the multiplayer star of the show, though.
 Cooperative as well as competitive, it puts four players in a (often fantastical) kitchen and asks them to complete as many food orders as possible within a short space of time.
 It's really one of those "it's better if you see it" kind of games, so do.